Overview

 We have extensive interdisciplinary links with applied mathematics, physics, psychology and medicine.

 Our research activities are organised under two umbrellas: Communications and Electrical Energy Management.
-Visit the Research Groups web page in the Department of Electrical and Electronic Engineering.
+A list of research groups in Engineering can be found on the Faculty webpages.